exein-io/architest/README.md

 ./start-qemu.sh
 ```

-The machine can then be reached with SSH.
+The machine can then be reached over SSH.

 ```
 ssh root@localhost -p 3366